maecapozzi/react-scroll-activator/README.md

 You want an element to "stick" to the top of the window when a user scrolls in a page.
 Or maybe you want to hide an element as a user scrolls.
 Basically, you want to trigger the behavior of a component as a user scrolls.

 ### The Solution
-The `react-scroll-activator` is a straightforward component that watches for a scroll event inside any container.
+The `react-scroll-activator` is a straightforward React component that watches for a scroll event inside any container.
 If a user scrolls, (and a series of conditions are met), the `ScrollActivator` component sends an `activatedState` prop to a render prop component, triggering the render prop component's behavior.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->